SilkRose/Pony/stories/hearths-warming-homecoming/hearths-warming-homecoming.md

 Luckily for her, the formation for a group hug transitions into a safety net pretty effectively.
 Her friends catch her before she can get close to the ground.
 Her friends lift her and start the group hug, everyone smiling and happy.

 Sunset hugs back as a tear rolls down her cheek.
 She was so happy she was crying, or at least that's what she thought.
 But, deep down inside her mind, a small piece of her was unhappy.
-She didn't know it yet, but this one small piece would grow, becoming what she would call her.
+She didn't know it yet, but this one small piece would grow, becoming something she didn't understand.

 ***